Advanced Method Course

 24 July 2024

 This 1-day workshop will introduce participants to research design in a range of methodologies in the social sciences.
 This includes a conceptual understanding of what research design is and how it relates to research methods.
 In addition, you will be exposed to various research design typologies and elements of constructing a research project.
-The topics that will be covered are: (1) What is research design and research methods?; (2) What are some of the research design typologies and methods that can be used to collect data?; (3) How do I construct a research project?; (4) How do I ensure that my research design is consistent, i.e. that it will meet my study’s aim and answer its research question?
-Some practical activities/demonstrations will give participants the opportunity to practice their skills which may be related to their current research as a scholar or post-graduate student.
+The topics that will be covered are: (1) What is research design and research methods?; (2) What are some of the research design typologies and methods that can be used to collect data?; (3) How do I construct a research project?; and (4) How do I ensure that my research design is consistent, i.e. that it will meet my study’s aim and answer its research question?
+Some practical activities/demonstrations will give participants the opportunity to practice their skills, which may be related to their current research as scholars or post-graduate students.
 The course is aimed at all scholars from the social sciences and related disciplines.
 Basic knowledge in social science methodology and methods is needed.

 Maximum participants: 20

 About the Trainer: Claire Wagner (PhD) is full professor in the Department of Psychology at the University of Pretoria, South Africa.
 She has been teaching social research methods, with a focus on qualitative research, since obtaining her Master’s in Research Psychology in 1996.
-Her interests lie in the pedagogy of research methods and urban sustainability often merging these two pursuits in interdisciplinary collaborations.
+Her interests lie in the pedagogy of research methods and urban sustainability, often merging these two pursuits in interdisciplinary collaborations.
 She is also a board member of the Research Committee on Logic and Methodology in Sociology (RC33) and an advanced researcher at the Global Center of Spatial Methods for Urban Sustainability (GCSMUS).

 Ethnography of Urban Material Circulation